-The nature of player 1's monotonicity violations is systematic.
-For X > 20, the violations are for beliefs just "right of" indifference, and for X < 20, the violations are just "left of" indifference.
+From Figure 6, it is clear that the nature of player 1's monotonicity violations is systematic.
+For X > 20, the violations occur over an interval of beliefs just "right of" the indifferent belief, and for X < 20, the violations are over an interval of beliefs just "left of" the indifferent belief.
 We consider explanations for this pattern in Section 6.1.